Patrick W. Skehan: Teaching

 He taught Hebrew Hebrew, Aramaic, and Syriac at the Department of Semitic and Egyptian Languages and Literatures at the Catholic University of America, and a visiting professor at the Pontifical Biblical Institute in Rome.

 Editorial work

 Skehan participated in the translation of the New American Bible.
-He was associate editor on several occasions of the Catholic Biblical Quarterly, associate editor of Old Testament Abstracts, and editor of the association's monograph series (1973–75).
+He was the associate editor on several occasions of the Catholic Biblical Quarterly, associate editor of Old Testament Abstracts, and editor of the association's monograph series (1973–75).
 He also worked on the New Catholic Encyclopedia.

 Archaeological

 In 1947, when William Foxwell Albright conducted an archaeological exploration in Egypt, he asked Skehan to be a visiting lecturer in his place at Johns Hopkins.
 He agreed and did this for Albright on other occasions between 1947 and 1956.
 Skehan was also a guest professor during the 1969–1970 academic year at the Pontifical Biblical Institute in Rome.

 In 1953, Skehan was chosen as a member of the Dead Sea Scrolls editorial team, along with Frank Moore Cross, John Allegro, John Strugnell, Dominique Barthélemy, Jean Starcky, Claus-Hunno Hunziger, Josef T. Milik, and Roland de Vaux who was the project director.